 The Bachelor of Science in Computer Engineering combines education in hardware and software development, with students gaining the background necessary to become broadly-educated professionals who are knowledgeable in both domains, understanding how the domains interact, restrict, or enable interdependent capabilities.
 Core coursework encompasses the physical and mathematical sciences, object-oriented programming, algorithms, data structures, software engineering, technical communications, circuits and systems, microprocessors, embedded systems, and operating systems.
 The major also offers the opportunity to build a strong foundation in network design and development, signal processing, mobile computing, sensor systems, semiconductor devices, testing and quality assurance, and project management, among others.

-If you are a current UW Bothell STEM student and have further questions about undergraduate programs, or if you would like to meet with an advisor, contact Advising at (425) 352-3746, or by email at email@example.com.
+If you are a current UW Bothell STEM student and have further questions about undergraduate programs, contact Advising at (425) 352-3746, or by email at firstname.lastname@example.org.